cran/tidyllm/README.md

 Please note: To use **tidyllm**, you need either an installation of **ollama** or an active API key for one of the supported providers (e.g., Claude, ChatGPT).
 See the [Get Started vignette](https://edubruell.github.io/tidyllm/articles/tidyllm.html) for setup instructions.

-## Interface-change in 0.2.3.
+## Interface-change in last release

-The development version 0.2.3. of **tidyllm**,  introduces a major interface change to provide a more intuitive user experience.
+The last CRAN release of **tidyllm**,  introduces a major interface change to provide a more intuitive user experience.
 Previously, provider-specific functions like `claude()`, `openai()`, and others were directly used for chat-based workflows.
 They specified both an API-provider and performed a chat-interaction.
 Now, these functions primarily serve as provider configuration for more general verbs like `chat()`,`embed()` or `send_batch()`.
 A combination of a general verb and a provider will always route requests to a provider-specific function like `openai_chat()`.
 Read the [Changelog](https://edubruell.github.io/tidyllm/news/) or the [package vignette](https://edubruell.github.io/tidyllm/articles/tidyllm.html) for more information.

 For backward compatibility, the old use of functions like `openai()` or `claude()` directly for chat requests still works but now but issues deprecation warnings.
 It is recommended to either use the verb-based interface:
 ```r